-The bust of Deirdre by Sir Brian Epstein arrives at Belbroughton Road, where she still presides over the central courtyard.
+The bust of Deirdre by Sir Jacob Epstein arrives at Belbroughton Road, where she still presides over the central courtyard.

 The first school play to be acted on the new stage is a production of Hamlet with the role of Gertrude played by Miriam Margolyes.

 Miss Stack retires after 22 years as Headmistress, to be replaced by Miss Hancock, formerly Headmistress of Sheffield High School.